Skip to content

 Why Use the Settings App?

-The Settings app in Windows 11 is your go-to place to control how your computer looks and works.
-You can easily change screen brightness, adjust sound, manage network connections, protect your privacy, and keep Windows updated with the latest features and fixes right from here.
+The Settings app in Windows 11 is your central hub for controlling how your computer looks and functions.
+Use it to change your screen brightness, adjust sound levels, manage network connections, protect your privacy, and ensure Windows stays updated with the latest features and fixes – all in one convenient place.

 • Change the brightness and colors of your screen